Webconverter/Webconverter/README.md

 We are in the beggining creating an basic app centered primarly around getting a jpeg to png we will in the futre try to add as many file formats as possible

-The project Primarly runs on python and Php
+The project Primarly runs on python and Phython

+Copyright 2015 Transistor Media